No region selected

 Each Trainee Must Provide

-Les D. - Melbourne, VIC
+Bede. - Melbourne, VIC

 Training was excellent, the level of knowledge the trainer had about the subject was great.
 The practical component was very well done, it gave a real insight into how what you were learning would be used in the field.
 The smaller class size allowed the trainer to give each individual the time they required to gain a full understanding of the course.
 Having spent a substantial amount of years in the Construction/Maintenance field, it was very refreshing to participate in training that wasn’t run with the aim of simply ticking a box.
 The trainer showed a commitment to ensuring everyone in the class would be completely able to go out into the work site & apply what they were learning with a good grasp on the responsibilities that come along with performing the task.
 It was a well run course & it was an enjoyable to attend.